thorn-lab/coronavirus_structural_task_force/pdb/leader_protein/SARS-CoV/2hsx/README.md

-# Base folder 2hsx
+# PDB 2hsx

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: leader protein

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+First structure of SARS-CoV NSP1 (leader protein).
+This NMR structure showed a previously unknown beta barrel fold.
+The protein has been shown to inihibit the host cell ribosome and change the cell chemistry in various ways.
+It mediates RNA cleavage.
+Ensemble of structures (consensus structure deposited as 2GDT).

+## Basefolder

-2hsx.pdb and 2hsx.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+2hsx.pdb and 2hsx.cif - the coordinates of the threedimensional molecular model